 Kids' Sleeping Bags

 If you have a little kiddo or are shopping for one, we highly recommend picking up a sleeping bag that is sized proportionally.
 Unless you only camp in areas with very warm overnight temperatures, a 4.5-foot person in a sleeping bag designed for a 6-footer is a recipe for cold and uncomfortable nights.
 They just can’t heat all of that extra space.
-To keep from having to replace sleeping bags every couple years as your little camper grows up, consider getting a sleeping bag that has an adjustable length, like the Big Agnes Duster 15.
+A bag like the Big Agnes Little Red 20 with an integrated sleeping pad can help you save money as you outfit your mini camper.
 And a final note: Kids’ bags are often made in a bunch of fun colors, which sure doesn’t hurt in getting them excited for some time spent outdoors.

 Sleeping Bag Liners